About Jack DeSalvo

 A return to Omni-Mix Studio for a different type of solo guitar record, Pramantha (UR9988), with steel-string acoustic guitars and his own compositions, that, like predecessor recordings My Goals Beyond by John McLaughlin and Bill Connors’ Theme To The Guardian on ECM and even Bill Evans’ Conversations With Myself, renders a most personal album.

-DeSalvo’s relationship with UNSEEN RAIN Records and producer-engineers Gene Gaudette and Jim DeSalvo has created an artistic home for DeSalvo’s work as a recording artist and as a producer, bringing in artists he respects like Chris Kelsey, Pat Hall, Tom Cabrera, Lee Marvin, Bob Rodriguez, Rocco John Iacovone, Matt Lavelle, Lewis Porter, the groups Sumari, Fulminate Trio, Kotka and others.
+DeSalvo’s relationship with UNSEEN RAIN Records and producer-engineers Gene Gaudette and Jim DeSalvo has created an artistic home for DeSalvo’s work as a recording artist and as a producer, bringing in artists he respects like Chris Kelsey, Pat Hall, Tom Cabrera, Julie Lyon, Lee Marvin, Bob Rodriguez, Rocco John Iacovone, Matt Lavelle, Lewis Porter, the groups Sumari, Fulminate Trio, Kotka and others.

-Regular gigs with Jack DeSalvo’s Standards Trio with D3 cohorts Tony DeCicco and Bruce Ditmas led to the recording Heliconia (UR9991) under Jack’s name, while gigs with Tom DeSteno’s Trio that included DeSalvo and bassist Mark Hagan resulted in DeSteno’s album Coriolis Sky (UR999).
+Regular gigs with Jack DeSalvo’s Standards Trio with D3 cohorts Tony DeCicco and Bruce Ditmas led to the recording Heliconia (UR9991) and Starlight (UR9990).

 Besides various guitars and mandolin, DeSalvo performs on cello and mandola and a small, high-tuned alto guitar.
 Tom Cabrera and Jack DeSalvo’s duo recordings are graced by Cabrera’s ever growing percussion set-up and DeSalvo’s cello, mandola and myriad guitars.
 This duo has generated four albums so far, Tales of Coming Home (UR9986), Libra Moon (UR9978), Juniper (UR9966) and While We Sleep (UR9946).

 In an effort to unite multileveled compositions with expansive improvisation, drummer and multi-percussionist Jon Berger, with old friends Lee Marvin on double bass and Jack DeSalvo on guitars, alto guitar, mandola and mandolin along with multi-reed wizard Dan Willis, convened at Jon Berger’s place on River Road to experiment with and develop the wide ranging music on their first UNSEEN RAIN album as a group, River Road (UR9994).
 Here they perform pieces by DeSalvo and Lee Marvin with roots in jazz, new music and folk and ethnic music.
 The second River Road album, to be recorded in the spring of 2013 will feature the addition of mallet master Arthur Lipner as well as some of his compositions.